opendesigndev/octopus/packages/octopus-ai/README.md

 Check [`src/services/readers/`](./src/services/readers) for more details about AIFileReaderNode and AIFileReaderWeb

-When using `@opendesign/octopus-ai` as external package, all dependencies can be imported from root folder.
+When using `@opendesign/octopus-ai` as external package in `NodeJS`, all dependencies can be imported from root folder, when using in `Browser` environment, dependencies should be imported from `'@opendesign/octopus-ai/web.mjs'`.